Rules for gifts and awards

 A gift or award that you give an employee is a taxable benefit from employment, whether it is cash, near-cash, or non-cash.
 However, we have an administrative policy that exempts non-cash gifts and awards in some cases.

 Cash and near-cash gifts or awards are always a taxable benefit for the employee.
-A near-cash item is one that can be easily converted to cash such as a gift certificate, gift card, gold nuggets, securities, or stocks.
+A near-cash item is one that functions as cash, such as a gift certificate or gift card, or an item that can be easily converted to cash, such as gold nuggets, securities, or stocks.

 A gift has to be for a special occasion such as a religious holiday, a birthday, a wedding, or the birth of a child.